Avaiga/taipy-doc/docs/manuals/core/user_core_configuration.md

 - `notification`: The field to activate/deactivate the notification.
 Default value is false.
 - `broker_endpoint`: The endpoint used for notification.
 Must be populated if notification is true.
 - `root_folder`: The path of the base folder for the taipy application.
-Default value is "./taipy/"
+Default value is "./taipy/".
 - `storage_folder`: The folder name used to store Taipy data.
 Default value is ".data/".
 It is used in conjunction with the root_folder field.
-That means the storage path is <root_folder><storage_folder> (Default path is "./taipy/.data/")
+That means the storage path is <root_folder><storage_folder> (Default path is "./taipy/.data/").
 - `clean_entities_enabled`: The field to activate/deactivate the clean entities feature.
-Default value is false
+Default value is false.
 - `properties`: The dictionary of additional properties.

 !!!Example